 - the Board, Administration and College are represented by at least one member;

-- each school is represented by a parent: kindergarten, grades school, middle school, and high school; and
+- each school is represented by a parent: kindergarten, grades school and middle school with the exception of high school; and

 - at least one Parent Council co-chair is present.